rjqocampo/etch-a-sketch/README.md

 Welcome to Etch-a-Sketch!

-This project aims to recreate the classic 1960s drawing toy Etch-a-Sketch, but in digital form.
+This project aims to recreate the classic 1960s drawing toy Etch-a-Sketch, but in digital form using HTML, CSS and Javascript.

 Link to live project: https://rjqocampo.github.io/etch-a-sketch/  :point_left: